micaelmz/medium-bloggy/TESTING.md

 **Recommendations:** Performance improvements are recommended in the following areas:
-- **Enable text compression:** in order to help the page load faster by up to 1.05s, it is recommended to compress the .js and .css files.
-It is also recommended to minify the .js to reduce payload sizes by up to 0.45s.
-- **Remove invisible text:** there is a flash of invisible text (FOIT) while the *game.html* page waits on Font-Awesome to load.
-The game-pad controller briefly displays blank text for the up, left, and right button icons.
-- **Use passive listeners to improve scrolling performance:** the browser does not know if the event listeners on *game.html* will prevent scrolling, so it waits for the listener to finish executing before scrolling the page.
-The recommendation is to add a `passive` flag to every event listener e.g.

 **Conclusion:** As the project is sitting at 99% performance on Desktop, and 95% on Mobile, the suggestions are taken under advisement, but are not implemented at this point in time.